 Please submit three letters of recommendation.
-Typically provided by clinical supervisors and graduate school professors, letters of recommendation should highlight the strengths and interests of each applicant.
+These should be from clinical internship supervisors and graduate school professors.
+Letters of recommendation should highlight the strengths and interests of each applicant.
 Specifically, observations of the applicant's clinical competencies and experiences working within multidisciplinary teams should be included.
 Letters can be emailed or sent by mail to the address below.